 What Percentage of Voltage Drop is Acceptable?

 The question of what percentage of voltage drop is acceptable has been asked several times.
 The answer to this question depends on a variety of factors such as the type, size, and location of the wire.
-However, it is important to remember that any decrease in voltage can be detrimental for equipment or devices.
+However, it is important to remember that any decrease in voltage can be detrimental for electrical equipment, circuit breakers or devices.